reactjstampabay/rehacked-spa-basics-wwc/README.md

 Welcome to **ReHacked: SPA Basics @ Women Who Code Tampa**!
 In this lab we will go through the basics of a standard React application with help from [create-react-app (CRA)](https://github.com/facebookincubator/create-react-app)

+This `master` branch represents a finished solution set.

 By the end of this lab, you will have:

 * Scaffolded your app using `create-react-app`